Herd Dynamics; Keeping Our Domestic Horses Safe

 The Feral Herd vs. the Domestic Horse Herd

-accepted and understood at a very young age, apart from occasional scuffles between mid-level herd members and sometimes
+and understood at a very young age, apart from occasional scuffles between mid-level herd members and sometimes the stallion.
+On

 •Separate feed and water stations.